12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Why it Should Inspire You

 Citizens love their communities, and they love seeing advancements in development and civic progress.
 When large-scale development occurs over a series of weeks or months, and the size and scope of projects are slowly revealed over time, citizens can almost forget what each stage of the project looked like.
 By filming and recording a time-lapsed video of construction, you give citizens a chance to pause and reflect on just how impressive the development has been, and how much the new construction has improved the community.
-By sharing to YouTube, the image is easily viewable, sharable, and can be linked to from its civic website.
+By posting it on YouTube, the video is easily viewable, sharable, and can be linked to from its civic website.

 For the City of Derby, Kansas, its time-lapse construction video of its Madison Avenue Central Park project reminds citizens of all they have to look forward to as they watch their community grow and improve.